It’s Monday Marketing time, people! Today I thought I’d talk (more) about social media.

 If you received my Newsletter at the end of March and entered the giveaway and haven’t heard from me, please email me again.

-So, social media, love it or hate it?
+Social media, do you love it or hate it?